LionWeb-io/lionweb-typescript/README.md

   _Note_ that this package – and specifically the `generate-for-class-core.ts` file – depends on `class-core` itself.
   This constitutes a *circular* dependency, but that only exists at compile+build time, so should not be problematic.
-  To ensure that a “clean clone” of this repository is not impacted, the `make.sh` script builds `class-core` first, before compiling and running `build`, and then builds `class-core` again.
+  To ensure that a “clean clone” of this repository is not impacted, the `rebuild.sh` script builds `class-core` first, before compiling and running `build`, and then builds `class-core` again.

 Each of these packages have their own `README.md`.
 The following packages are published in the scope of [the `lionweb` organization](https://www.npmjs.com/org/lionweb), meaning that they're all prefixed with `@lionweb/`: `json`, `json-utils`, `js-diff`, `core`, `ts-utils`, `utilities`, `cli`, and `validation`, `class-core`, `class-core-generator`